awsdocs/aws-cdk-guide/v2/resources.md

 ------

 **Note**
-The AWS CDK's `RemovalPolicy` translates to AWS CloudFormation's `DeletionPolicy`, but the default in AWS CDK is to retain the data, which is the opposite of the AWS CloudFormation default\.
+The AWS CDK's `RemovalPolicy` translates to AWS CloudFormation's `DeletionPolicy`\.
+However, the default in AWS CDK is to retain the data, which is the opposite of the AWS CloudFormation default\.